This article may contain affiliate links. We get paid a small commission from your purchases. More Affiliate Policy

 If you are away from home for some days, your air plant might have to stay without water during this time.
 You are probably wondering how this will affect your plant.
 If your air plant stays without water for long, it will be dehydrated, and you will observe the following:

-- The tips of its leaves will start drying up, turn brown and become crispy.
+• The tips of its leaves will start drying up, turning brown and crispy.

 The good thing is rectifying the situation is both possible and easy if done in good time.
 The first thing you will do when you get back home is to remove the dead or dry parts of the air plant.
-You will then get a bowl of water and soak your plant for a few hours.
+You will then get a water bowl and soak your plant for a few hours.
 The best water to use for this is rainwater or any unchlorinated water.
-After soaking, you will allow your plant to drain excess water before putting it back to its original location.
+After soaking, allow your plant to drain excess water before returning it to its original location.

 To Summarize

 Air plants are houseplants that can stay for a long time without water.
-Based on our findings, the average period air plants can survive without water is about two weeks, and this period can be extended or shortened by the factors we have explained above.
+Based on our findings, the average period air plants can survive without water is about two weeks, which can be extended or shortened by the factors we have explained above.
 To summarize everything, we pointed out that:

-- Certain air plant species are built to withstand dry periods for longer.
-It is important that you consider the species of your air plant before determining how long you can let it stay without water.
+• Certain air plant species are built to withstand dry periods for longer.
+You must consider the species of your air plant before determining how long you can let it stay without water.
 Looking at simple things like the type of its leaves will be helpful.

-- The indoor conditions you subject your air plant to also matter.
-Place your plant in a moist area and have the liberty of skipping more days without watering it and vice versa.
+• The indoor conditions you subject your air plant also to matter.
+Place your plant in a moist area and skip more days without watering it and vice versa.

-- Lastly, both the climate of the area and season of the year have an implication on how long your air plant can survive without water.
+• Lastly, both the area’s climate and the year’s season imply how long your air plant can survive without water.

 Conclusion

-Conclusively, we believe that no accurate time frame responds to how long air plants can stay without water.
+We believe no accurate time frame responds to how long air plants can stay without water.
 Several factors influence this, and you may need to make an individual conclusion when you observe your plants based on the different personalized factors.

-But what we can say is, when you give your air plants the best care and pick a species that fits your environment, they will be able to survive longer without water.
+But we can say that when you give your air plants the best care and pick a species that fits your environment, they will survive longer without water.
 So, when that time comes to leave home for some weeks, worry less that your air plants will die but instead trust that they have the inherent capacity to wait for you!